Deign86/Digital-Classroom-Assignment-for-PLV-CEIT-Bldg--with-backend-/guidelines/FirebaseDashboardSetup.md

-# Connecting the Digital Classroom Assignment App to Firebase
+# Connecting the Digital Classroom Reservation App to Firebase

-This comprehensive guide walks you through setting up Firebase for the Digital Classroom Assignment System.
+This comprehensive guide walks you through setting up Firebase for the Digital Classroom Reservation System.
 You'll learn how to create a Firebase project, configure authentication, set up Firestore, configure security rules, and connect your existing React + Vite codebase to Firebase.

 ## 📋 Table of Contents